Star Trek: Enterprise: Casting

 The crew issued a casting call for the main roles in the series, and Keating and Billingsley made immediate impressions on the casting director and staff.
-Braga said that they knew they were right for those roles "right off the bat".
-Keating had previously auditioned for a role on Voyager two years prior, but Berman wanted to keep him for a future main role, saying that when he auditioned for Reed the actor had "nailed it", although there were discussions about the accent he should be using, with Keating suggesting one from the north of England which the producers mistook for Scottish.
+Braga said that they knew they were right for those roles "right off the bat."
+Keating had previously auditioned for a role on Voyager two years prior, but Berman wanted to keep him for a future main role, saying that when he auditioned for Reed the actor "nailed it," although there were discussions about the accent he should be using, with Keating suggesting one from the north of England which the producers mistook for Scottish.
 In the end, they chose to go with Keating's natural voice.
 He also praised the casting processes involving Trinneer, Park and Billingsley, calling the latter "perfect" in his role as Doctor Phlox.
 Park was not required to audition, but instead was hired on the basis of her performance in a scene she appeared in The WB series Popular alongside Anthony Montgomery – despite that the character was intended to be older until Park was cast.
 Montgomery had previously auditioned to play Tuvok's son in Voyager, and after being chosen for the part of Travis Mayweather, he elected to take the part instead of a role in a low-budget movie he had been offered.

 The longest casting process was that of Bakula as Archer, due to the extended contract negotiations that took place, which added to a delay in production.
 He had been sought for the part by the executive producers, and although Bakula wanted to do the show, he "wanted to feel that [he] was making a good deal and that everyone was going to work together to make this a good experience."
 He had signed up for a pilot for CBS called Late Bloomers before agreeing to appear on Enterprise.
 One of the reasons he agreed to join the cast of Enterprise was that he had previously worked with Kerry McCluggage, one of the co-founders of UPN, on Quantum Leap.
 Berman later admitted that they did not have an alternative in mind if Bakula decided to turn down the role.